Puppy and Beginner’s manners

 Skills Level 1 and 2

-The Advanced Beginners class works on correct timing of rewards (food, toys, and experiences) as well as luring, shaping and reinforcing behaviours.
+These classes work on correct timing of rewards (food, toys, and experiences) as well as luring, shaping and reinforcing behaviours.
 Social skills and manners are developed including calm greeting of people and dogs.
 Other techniques that are worked on include recall, loose lead walking, wait, automatic sit, send to mat, switching from working to calming and foundation skills for obedience and agility training.
 Commands/tricks such as sit, drop, stand, roll and spin to name a few are also worked on as well as chaining groups of tasks together such as sit-drop-stand sequences.

 Skills Level 3